IOROI -URBAN / CONTEMPORARY ARTIST-

 YUKI IOROI

-The texts are mainly inspired by human psychology and behavior, and question human self-perception and manifest consciousness, utilizing the universal human urge to start reading when presented with words and texts, and the unique 'communicating' function of language.
+The texts are mainly inspired by human psychology and behavior, and while utilizing the universal human impulse to start reading when presented with words or sentences, they raise questions about human self-awareness and conscious consciousness.

-Neuroscientists have found that humans think about 50,000-60,000 times a day, 90% of which are the same as yesterday.
-What this means is that the same thoughts produce the same feelings, the same behaviors, and the same results, and the words that are habitually uttered from unconsciously repeated thoughts are assumed to contain negative elements for a while.
+According to research by neuroscientists, humans think about 50,000 to 60,000 times a day, and more than 90% of these thoughts are the same as yesterday and are said to be unconscious.
+This means that the same thoughts produce the same emotions, lead to the same actions, and fall into a cycle of resulting in the same results.
+It is also speculated that words that are habitually spoken from unconsciously repeated thoughts contain negative elements for a while.

-By layering text-printed paper like a maze of language in three-dimensional works, or by drawing the same words over and over again in two-dimensional works using stencil techniques, the work symbolizes the 'repetition/repeat' of ''self-talk'', the words that people say in their brains based on their thoughts.
-It also expresses the unconscious cycle formed by this ''repetition'', acquisition through repetition, habituation through conscious choice, and the results that emerge as feelings and actions.
-By visually clarifying the contours of the message of the work through the text, the work becomes a communicative tool that can be shared between the viewer and the artist, inviting the person confronted with the work to a place of discussion.
+In her semi-three-dimensional works, she stacks paper with text printed on it in a three-dimensional way like a maze of language, and in her two-dimensional works, she draws the same words over and over again using stencil techniques, symbolizing the "repetition" of ''self-talk'', the words that humans speak in their brains based on their thoughts.
+In addition, the repetition of the work creates unconscious cycles, and the result of this repetition is expressed as emotions and actions, such as the acquisition of knowledge through repetition and the habituation of conscious choice.
+By visually clarifying the outline of the message of the work through the text, it becomes a communication tool that can be shared between the viewer and the artist, inviting those who confront the work to a forum for discussion.

-However, today, with the penetration of social media, any individual can access shared spaces, intervene with others, and transmit information, and we are constantly inundated with banal truths and flowing lies.
-In such a context, can we really still expect text-based art that targets things that are happening and events that exist to be effective enough to have any kind of strong effect.
-From these questions, IOROI's work is not focused on the ever-overflowing external events, but on how people today, who are constantly exposed to these events, can establish a way of life that is not at the mercy of what they see and hear, and what they can do to not lose sight of them, and to seek messages that can act directly on the inner lives of individual people.
+In today's world, with the penetration of social media, anyone can access shared spaces, intervene in others' affairs, and disseminate information, and there is a constant flood of banal truths and elegant lies.
+In this environment, instead of focusing on what is happening or what exists, and what external events that are constantly overflowing, IOROI's works focus on how modern people who are constantly exposed to these things can establish a way of life that is not at the mercy of what they see and hear, and how they can avoid losing sight of them, and place emphasis on the pursuit of messages that can directly affect the inner self of each individual.

-What is reality and truth.
-Do we believe in the world we see or do we see the world we believe in.
-Through her work, she raises questions that raise awareness of the depths of the unconscious of our every day.
+What is reality and truth?
+Do you believe in the world you see, or are you seeing the world you believe in?
+Through her works, she raises questions that draw attention to the depths of the unconscious everyday life.

-2013 Back to Japan and held a solo show in Tokyo .
+2013 Back to Japan and held a first solo show in Tokyo

-2023 Back to Japan, works and based in Shizuoka.
+2023 Back to Japan, live and work in Shizuoka

 Yuki blends the delicate material of paper with a bold and thoughtfully confrontational graphic style.
 She overlaps text with imagery to question our perceptions of self.
 She sees the power of words to be extremely evocative within her visual messages.
 Words for her have a unique power, they “…are beautiful and cruel.
 They have the power to save, change and kill people”.
 She describes words as powerful tools that are sometimes underestimated and misused.
 But that there is an optimism that we can change ourselves by choosing to use them well.
 It is an impowering statement of human opportunity, but one that comes with responsibility.